zenbuterin/zenbuterin/README.md

 ### 📚 Articels and Research

-You can read my articles in
+You can read my articels in
 [medium/GuslizenEffayed](https://medium.com/@guslizenefayed)

 ### ⚒️ Tech Stack